 The results were outstanding:

-- 98% of clients reported improvement in their independence
+- 90% of clients reported improvement in their self-sufficiency

 Project MEND IN ACTION